 Public health care financing.
 Implementation of the UHC Program has been accompanied with substantial increases in government budget allocations for health.
-During that period government health expenditure has been increasing from 365 million GEL in 2012 to 1017 million GEL in 2016 (per capita government health expenditure increased from 100 GEL in 2012 to 275 GEL in 2016).
-As a result, the government expenditure on health as share of GDP has been increasing from 2.1% in 2012 to 3.0% in 2016 being still low in European context.
-In 2016, health spending represented 8.6% of government expenditures compared to 8.4% in in 2012.
+During that period government health expenditure has been increasing from 365 million GEL in 2012 to 1102 million GEL in 2017 (per capita government health expenditure increased from 121 GEL in 2012 to 298 GEL in 2017).
+As a result, the government expenditure on health as share of GDP has been increasing from 2.1% in 2012 to 3.0% in 2017 being still low in European context (7% in EU Region).
+In 2017, health spending represented 8.6% of government expenditures compared to 8.4% in in 2012.
 The Basic Direction and Data document states that government health expenditure is planned to increase by 5-8% in 2018-2022, while at the same period the state budget growth is expected to be 7% annually (GDP real growth rate – 5.3% in 2018-2022).
 Thus, one could expect that the government health spending as share of state budget will increase in the near future.

 Out of pocket spending.
 In spite of the increasing public spending, out-of-pocket (OOP) spending stays the main source of financing health system.
 While OOP spending has declined substantially since the introduction of the UHC program, it still accounted for 57.1% (declined from 69.1% in 2013) of total health spending in 2016 and hinders seriously the financial risk protection and access to care.
-Dominant source of OOP spending is medicines accounting more than half – 59% – of total OOP spending in 2016.
-One of the drivers of high OOP spending is the weak price regulation resulting in high medicals sector price inflation.
+Dominant source of OOP spending is medicines accounting 62% of total OOP spending in 2016.
 In 2017, average inflation rate was 6.7% while medical sector specific inflation rate was 8.1%, being highest for drugs and medical devices (15.0%) and out-patient services (6.6%).
 Lack of price regulation for pharmaceuticals and weak control over patient cost sharing (cost sharing and additional charges for the patients when seeking care) make combating high OOP spending challenging.
 At the same time, the price level under the UHC program has stayed same which in the context of overall inflation incentivizes providers to find ways to increase patient direct payments.
 However, informal payments constitute only very small share of OOP expenditures which gives better position to control patient cost sharing.

 Population coverage.
 The UHC program covers almost 90% of the population in 2017, with the remaining share of the population covered by other schemes (e.g. military medical insurance, corporate or individual private insurance).
 Only 0.4% of the population reported not having any insurance coverage.
 Though, in May 2017 the government introduced stratification of beneficiaries by income groups under the UHC program resulting in the reduction of benefits for some population groups.
 The actual impact of OOP expenditure and financial risk protection of these changes needs careful monitoring.
 According to the HUES 2017, the overall satisfaction of beneficiaries is high.
 Still, one can expect that population expectations are increasing over time and this may adversely affect satisfaction levels.

 Provider network.
 Health care providers are dominantly privately owned (e.g. only 14% of hospitals are in the public ownership).
 Relatively low real estate prices and low barriers to enter the market, increases the number of new providers.
-Nevertheless, in many regions the service providers have one owner which builds monopolistic environment.
-Same applies to some specific services, e.g. higher level paediatric care.